1. Telephone & Mobile Phones

-Generally the Lao do not have any objections against being photographed.
-However, being politely to obtain his/her approval.
-It is not a problem any more to bring along video cameras.
+Generally, the Lao do not have any objections to being photographed.
+However, being polite to obtain his/her approval.
+It is not a problem anymore to bring along video cameras.
 Many pagodas charge a minimal fee for cameras; video cameras might be a little expensive.
 Some museums restrict photography.
 Read the rules at the tourist attractions before you get in.

 If you would like to know the proper amount for tipping, the following standard is for your reference:

-1) If you are traveling in a small group between 2 and 5 members, We suggest approximately US $10 to US $15 /per guest per day as tips for tour guide and driver and about US $3 to US$ 2 for hotel bellboys as a gratitude for their service.
+1) If you are traveling in a small group of between 2 and 5 members, We suggest approximately US $10 to US $15 /per guest per day as tips for the tour guide and driver and about US $3 to US $2 for hotel bellboys as a gratitude for their service.

 14. Suggested Things to Bring

-- Prescription medicines, antibiotic cream for minor cuts and scratches;
+- Prescription medicines, and antibiotic cream for minor cuts and scratches;

 - Umbrella, a small flashlight, sandals, international adaptor;